twolfson/twolfson.com/articles/parallel-visual-testing.md

 In my current project, we've been using visual tests.
 At some point, running tests in series no longer became feasible (4 minutes).
 As a result, we moved to parallel testing (40 seconds) but this was with mock data so it was trivial.

-When we moved from mock data to database data, this became less trivial.
+When we moved from mock data to a database, this became less trivial.
 We came up with following requirements:

-- Tests should be able to run in parallel to prevent long test runs
 - Data should be consistent between test runs (e.g. always see items A, B, C for `/foo`)
+- Must support multiple data states (e.g. active item, archived item, no items)
+- Easy to debug/reproduce in non-test environment

 We came up with the following solutions: